IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab1.md

 ![](../images/cloud-shell-launch.png)

 Note: Your workspace includes 500 MB of temporary storage.
-Your session closes after 30 minutes of inactivity.
-If you’re inactive in Cloud Shell for over an hour, your workspace data is removed.
-It’s also removed if you reach the 4-hour continuous usage or 30-hour weekly usage limits.
+This session will close after an hour of inactivity.
+If you don't have any active sessions for an hour or you reach the 30-hour weekly usage limit, your workspace data is removed.

 This is what you should see: